The Kill Reflex

 The Kill Reflex also known as Soda Cracker is a 1989 American action-crime film directed by and starring Fred Williamson.
 The movie was written by Jaron Summers based on his own novel and was released in the United States on June 1, 1989.

 Plot

-Soda Cracker, a veteran cop must unveil the mysterious murder of his former partner while fights against the mafia and corrupt policemen.
+Soda Cracker, a veteran cop, must unveil the mysterious murder of his former partner while he fights against the mafia and corrupt policemen.